Not-Kyle/Streets-Scripts/README.md

  > [!NOTE]\
  > Thank you all for contributing to this Github repository!
-I've been thinking about retiring the Luau language entirely because of the executor shortage, as Krampus is 10 dollars a week (which is absurd)
+I've been thinking about retiring the Luau language entirely because of the executor shortage, as Krampus is 10 dollars a week (which is absurd!)
  > I'm still active on Discord and sometimes Roblox [My Roblox](https://www.roblox.com/users/5388525718/profile).
  > If you have any questions or need help with Luau I can try to help, but I am not like the greatest Luau coder ever so do not expect me to know everything.
 (I'm intermediate with Luau)